 When people change their DNS, it’s usually to enhance performance, security or both.
-And while there are many paid options, we’re always fans of freebies.
-We’ll take a look at what to consider when switching your DNS and the best free DNS servers to do it with.
+We’ll look at what to consider when switching your DNS and the best free DNS servers to do it with.

-Below we’ve listed eight free public DNS servers that can speed up your browsing experience and improve your security.
+Below, we’ve listed eight free public DNS servers that can speed up your browsing experience and improve your security.
 The main differences between the DNS servers listed below are the query times and security features.
+You can always upgrade your free DNS to a premium version for enhanced features.

-Query time is the speed at which the server receives the request from your IP address, processes it, and loads the browser ( e.g. how fast you can get to a website after typing it in).
+Query time is the speed at which the DNS server receives the request from your IP address, processes it and loads the browser (e.g., how fast you can get to a website after typing it in).
 A server with the lowest query time will give you the fastest browsing experience.
-Cloudflare and Quad9 are great free DNS options for gaming.
+Cloudflare and Quad9 are great free DNS servers for gaming.

 DNS Server | Primary address | Secondary address | Query time* |